X

 Jadeite Cut and Shape

-Jadeite is extremely versatile and it can be carved into extremely intricate shapes.
+Jadeite stone is extremely versatile and it can be carved into extremely intricate shapes.
 It is carved into a variety of traditional Chinese figures, such as Buddhas, dogs, dragons, bats, butterflies, peaches and discs.
 It is also made into all manner of practical items, such as buttons, cups, plates and salt and pepper pots.
-Jadeite is used to make beautiful ornaments and is also fashioned into beads, cabochons for rings, brooches and fancy pendants.
+Jadeite gemstone is used to make beautiful ornaments and is also fashioned into beads, cabochons for rings, brooches and fancy pendants.
 Entire bangles are also fashioned from jadeite.

 Jadeite Treatment